-Outcome: 100% of students will assist in a community project
+Expected Outcome: 100% of students will assist in a community project

 Report: (met) Not every project offers assistance in the community so Innovations Academy teachers selected a minimum of one project that would have a service component to it.
-The projects were reviewed by administration and within teacher dyads.
+The projects were reviewed by administration and within teacher dyads (see Appendix B for project descriptions and Appendix F for sample project learning paths)

-Outcome: 100% of students will write a formal letter to a community organization, community leader or professional expert during the course of the school year.
+Expected Outcome: 100% of students will write a formal letter to a community organization, community leader or professional expert during the course of the school year.

-Report: (met) -Acknowledgement and appreciation letters were sent by students for each professional guest expert that assisted their class.
+Report: (met) Acknowledgement and appreciation letters were sent by students for each professional guest expert that assisted their class.
 Additionally, students incorporated letter writing campaigns into projects and requests for information and materials.
 Letters for requests are displayed at Exhibition.

-Outcome: 100% active involvement in school tutoring, cleaning, and set up of events as measured by teacher records
+Expected Outcome: 100% active involvement in school tutoring, cleaning, and set up of events as measured by teacher records